Aligners versus Braces

 We get a lot of questions about which treatment technique is better – aligners or braces.
 Our answer – it depends!
 We are here to give you a general overview as you think through what will be best for you!

 The invisibility of aligners and clear braces are significant compared to metal braces.
-Clear brackets, fortunately have improved significantly over the last few decades, and assuming you keep your brackets clean, stay clear throughout treatment.
-Although the wire is silver, clear brackets are still an esthetic option.
+Clear brackets fortunately have improved significantly over the last few decades, and assuming you keep your brackets clean, stay clear throughout treatment.
+Although the wire is silver, clear brackets are still an aesthetic option.
 In fact, patients with clear brackets are often surprised at how few of their friends and family notice the braces have been removed.
 Aligners are also a very esthetic option!
 The aligners are a clear material and contour to your teeth.
-However, we often need to place tooth colored buttons on the teeth to achieve the desired movement with aligners.
+However, we often need to place tooth-colored buttons on the teeth to achieve the desired movement with aligners.
 Some patients are disappointed these are a necessary part of aligner treatment although they are hardly noticeable.

 As you can see, asking if braces or aligners are better is a loaded question.
-For many cases we give patients both options or we explain if one system would be more effective with your case.
+For many cases, we give patients both options or we explain if one system would be more effective with your case.
 We also explain the pros and cons of each system.
 We always recommend really thinking through what is best for you or your child.
 It’s an exciting decision!